Q: How many applications were received last year and how large is the current class?

 A: Each year, applicants are admitted from the waitlist.

-Q: Can I apply if I haven't taken the GMAT/TOEFL yet?
+Q: Can I apply if I haven't taken the GMAT/GRE or TOEFL/IELTS yet?

-Q: If I take the GMAT/TOEFL more than once, will the Admissions Committee average the scores or take the highest one?
+Q: If I take the GMAT or TOEFL/IELTS more than once, will the Admissions Committee average the scores or take the highest one?

 A: The Admissions Committee utilizes the highest total score for review.
 Please self-report your highest score report information in the online application as well as upload a screenshot of your unofficial score report.